-The Order is divided into ten chapters as detailed under:-
+The order is divided into ten chapters as detailed under:-

-- 1. The first chapter provides a brief background regarding the Petitioner, the petition on hand and details of the public hearing process and approach adopted in this Order. - 2.
-The second chapter outlines the summary of TPL's Petition. - 3.
-The third chapter deals with the public hearing process, including the objections raised by various stakeholders, TPL's response and Commission's views on the response. - 4.
-The fourth chapter focuses on the details of truing up for FY 2015-16.
+- The first chapter provides a brief background regarding the Petitioner, the petition on hand and details of the public hearing process and approach adopted in this Order. - 2.
+The second chapter outlines the summary of TPL's Petition. - The third chapter deals with the public hearing process, including the objections raised by various stakeholders, TPL's response and Commission's views on the response. - 4.
+The fourth chapter focuses on the details of truing up for FY 2015-16. - 5.
+The fifth chapter deals with the determination of ARR for FY 2016-17 to FY 2020-21.